soundpress/RulesOfNYC/docs/c26/index.rst

    6. If OER agrees to modify the noise requirements, OER will provide the department of buildings with notice of such modification, stating that it does not object to the issuance of a building permit, or a temporary or final certificate of occupancy.

 c.
 Fee for Modifying Special Mixed Use Noise Requirements.
-An applicant requesting that the Office modify the required noise attenuation in a special mixed use district pursuant to Section 123-32 of the Zoning Resolution, or in another area where the Office is authorized to make such modification, must pay a fee of $1,050.
+An applicant requesting that the Office modify the required noise attenuation in a special mixed use district pursuant to § 123-32 of the Zoning Resolution, or in another area where the Office is authorized to make such modification, must pay a fee of $1,050.

    1. OER will conduct an initial review of an application and thereafter inform the applicant of the fee amount.